angelopaolosantos/ceph-proxmox/README.md

 The Terraform run in Step 1 generates a `tf_ansible_vars_file.yaml` file for Ansible.
 Use `-vvvv` for verbose output.
-Use `--ask-become-pass` to enter password for localhost executions
+Use `--ask-become-pass` to enter password for localhost executions Task includes running kubectl on local machine.
+Make sure kubeconfig is saved in .kube/config

 ---